Madumtv/healthcentral/README.md

    SUPABASE_URL=<your-supabase-url>
    SUPABASE_SERVICE_ROLE_KEY=<your-service-role-key>
    ```
+   These values are required for signup and login to work.
+If they are missing, registration will fail.
 The service role key is only used by server-side Supabase functions.
 4. Start the development server:
    ```sh
    npm run dev